anilkatragadda/DataEngineeringTraining/README.md

 Training for Data Engineers

-## Fast Paced for experience engineers
+## Fast-paced for experience engineers